 The ending date of a disciplinary sanction indicates the length of the “active” period of that sanction.
 While a sanction is active, it is most important that a student is aware of all the policies and follows them, as another violation while a current sanction is active will result in more severe sanctions for the subsequent case.
-However, if a significant amount of time has passed since the end of the active period of a sanction, that would be taken into consideration when deciding the sanctions for any subsequent violations.
+However, if a significant amount of time has passed since the ending date of f a sanction, that would be taken into consideration when deciding the sanctions for any subsequent violations.

 For example, if a student is on active Deferred Suspension from the University and has another case, the student can expect to be suspended.
 However, if the student’s period of Deferred Suspension has been over for two years when another case happens, the student might be placed back on Deferred Suspension.

-Sanction end dates are also important for certain University offices, who consider the students’ conduct record and status of sanctions when determining if the student is eligible for employment or honors at the University.
+Sanction end dates are also important for certain University offices, who consider the students’ conduct record and status of sanctions when determining if the student is eligible for employment or participation in programs sponsored by the office.

 As permitted by the Family Educational Rights & Privacy Act of 1974, when a final outcome of responsible is reached in cases regarding alcohol, drugs or violence, or when students have placed their on-campus housing or education in jeopardy if they are found responsible for subsequent violations of the Code of Conduct, you will be notified with a letter from the Office of Student Conduct.
 This letter will include the charge(s) your student was responsible for violating, and a general discussion regarding the sanctions applied.
 If you have not already spoken to your student about the incident prior to receiving the letter, you can raise the issue with your student and offer support, advice and/or feedback.

 Occasionally parents may be contacted before a case is resolved when it is believed the student is a danger to themself or others.
-In these rare circumstances, the combined efforts of you, the Office of Student Conduct staff and other University officials will benefit your son or daughter in addressing the situation.
+In these rare circumstances, the combined efforts of you, the Office of Student Conduct staff and other University officials will benefit your student in addressing the situation.

 To re-apply to the University after a suspension, the student must contact the Office of Student Conduct and inform us of the intention to re-apply.
-This should be done approximately two weeks before the start of the semester the student wishes to re-enroll.
-The Office of Student Conduct staff will send directions and links for the re-application process.
-The student should contact the Office of Student Conduct approximately three weeks before the beginning of the semester the student wishes to return.
+The Office of Student Conduct staff will provide the student with information about the re-application process.
+The student should contact the Office approximately three weeks before the start of the semester the student wishes to re-enroll.